 The neck is made up of Maple and thus the question about durability is out.
 Also, you will get a satin finish in this guitar which makes changing between the chords much easier as the satin finish removes the friction.
 Also, the Maple wood aids in the resonance this guitar can produce, and therefore, you can get the tone that you want.

 The frets of Rosewood compliments the resonance of the Maple neck.
 The overtones and high frequencies are softened which then produces a smooth sound of high quality.

 The presence of beautiful Pearloid dot inlays on the frets acts as a guide and helps players get an idea of what fret they’re playing on.

 There are 22 medium jumbo frets in this guitar so the intermediate can also enjoy playing it without much difficulty.
 As the frets are not that jumbo, the pro players can easily rock jamming.

 Bolt-On neck joint

 Also, the nut used in this guitar is a bone nut.
-Bone nut helps with tuning more than the plastic nut.
+The bone nut helps with intonation more than the plastic nut.
 In addition, bone is a denser material than plastic and hence, offers a more resonant sound.

 You will find the S1 switching feature in this guitar.
-As result, you can choose any configuration from the available 5.
-The choosing of the configuration is possible because of the 5-way pickup selector switch.
-It lets you select from among the neck, neck and mid, mid, mid and bridge, and bridge pickup configuration.
+As a result, you can choose any configuration from the available 5.
+The choice of the configuration is possible because of the 5-way pickup selector switch.
+It lets you select from among the neck, neck and mid, mid, mid & bridge, and bridge pickup configuration.